Sequence of tenses: English

-Similar problems arise from the other changes that typically occur in indirect speech, such as changes of pronoun (depending on speaker), etc.
+Similar problems arise from the other changes that typically occur in indirect speech, such as changes of pronoun (depending on speaker).

 For more details, see the article on indirect speech, and also the article on uses of English verb forms, particularly the sections on indirect speech and dependent clauses.

 Russian

 Indirect speech in Russian and other Slavic languages generally uses the natural sequence of tenses (there is no backshifting).
 For examples, see Indirect speech.

 Latin

 In Latin, the sequence of tenses rule affects dependent verbs in the subjunctive mood, mainly in indirect questions, indirect commands, and purpose clauses.
 If the main verb is in one of the non-past tenses, the subordinate verb is usually in the present or perfect subjunctive (primary sequence); if the main verb is in one of the past tenses, the subordinate verb is usually in the imperfect or pluperfect subjunctive (historic sequence).
 For example, when the subordinate verb refers to a time contemporaneous or later than the time of the main verb, the present or imperfect subjunctive is used: